GabrielLugooo/GabrielLugooo/README.md

 I was introduced to the world of computing in 1994, at the age of 14, when I started a GW BASIC course, a year before the Windows 95 OS.
 In 1997/98, at the age of 17/18, I was already helping my 4th year high school computer classmates with the first TANGO Software app (soft for accountants) in MS-DOS and MS Windows.

 I have been interested in the field of cybersecurity since I had access to the Internet.
 At the age of 18, I had my first notebook and the first thing I did was play Resident Evil and analyze networks with Triangle, a pioneering software for triangulating GSM technology antennas to determine locations and access Wi-Fi networks.

+Also I like science, books, learn & play music (most part piano, but i was dj & producer in the past!), mtbike & running trials, bmx & skate, portrait photography (worked like one for a while!) and woodworking.
+I have an entrepreneurial mind, In the past i had a neigborhood supermarket for 10 years, a small computer store - it service, and started my own small overzise t-shirt brand (about skate & bmx).

 </p>